Xon/XenForo-AddOnInstaller/README.md

 - If you receive an error relating to the ZipArchive class, this means your PHP wasn't compiled with this (pretty standard) feature.
 Consult your host or server person.
 - If you've only ever registered using Facebook then your account actually doesn't have a password at all.
 To use this feature go and set a password in your Account settings.
 Once you've done that you can log in with a password.
 Facebook login will still work too.
 Just not with my add on (it wouldn't be possible).
+- If you have Two Step Verification enabled on your XenForo Community account, you will not be able to install add-ons via the RM.

 # Installation
 1. Download the zip file.